icgc/icgc-download-client/README.md

 All clients require an absolute path to your local client installation under repo.path in the config file or `ICGCGET_REPO_PATH` as an environmental variable.
-All clients support the ability to configure the number of data streams to use when downloading under `repo.transport.parallel` or `REPO_TRANSPORT_PARALLEL` Most clients can be made to download using the UDT protocol by using the `repo.udt` config option.
+All clients support the ability to configure the number of data streams to use when downloading under `repo:   transport:   parallel` or `REPO_TRANSPORT_PARALLEL` Most clients can be made to download using the UDT protocol by using the `repo:   udt` config option.

 To more easily create a properly formatted configuration file, you can use the `configure` command.
 This will start a series of prompts for you to enter application paths, access credentials, output directories and logfile locations.
-Any of these prompts can be  bypassed by immediatly pressing the enter key if the parameter is not relevant for your planned use of ICGC-get.
-By default, `configure` will write to the default config file, but the destination can be overwritten with the `-d` tag.
-Should there be an extant configuration file at the target destination, existing configuration values can be kept by immediatly pressing enter in response to the prompt.
+Any of these prompts can be  bypassed by immediately pressing the enter key if the parameter is not relevant for your planned use of ICGC-get.
+By default, `configure` will write to the default config file, but the destination can be overwritten with the `-c` tag.
+Should there be an existing configuration file at the target destination, existing configuration values can be kept by immediately pressing enter in response to the prompt.